dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0202.md

 Another subargument is that human beings need trust (Luhmann 1979; Barber 1983; Misztal 1996).
 Trust may be defined as confidence or expectation that an alter will take ego’s interests into account in exchanges.
 It represents faith that an event or action will or will not occur, and such faith is expected to be mutual in repeated exchanges.

-It is faith in morality, Misztal (1996) argues, that trust serves three

-148

-Conceptual Extensions

-functions: it promotes social stability (as a habitus), social cohesion (friendships), and collaborations.
+It is faith in morality, Misztal (1996) argues, that trust serves three functions: it promotes social stability (as a habitus), social cohesion (friendships), and collaborations.
 In other words, its motive is to maintain a group or community.
 Durkheim (1973) suggested that feelings of obligation and altruism as well as moral pressure, which restrains egoistic behavior, are the bases of solidarity.「Men cannot live together without acknowledging, and, consequently, making mutual sacrifices, without tying themselves to one another with strong, durable bonds」

 (Durkheim, 1964, p.
 228).
 Durkheim strongly asserted the existence of a moral element in social life, which may entail the sacrifice of rewards, in quality and/or quality, on the part of the actors.

 If solidarity and community are fundamental elements in human survival, why can they not be based on rational choices or economic behaviors?
 Simmel attempted one response, positing that exchange involves「a sacrifice in return for a gain」(Simmel 1971, p.
 51) and that exchange is

-「one of the functions that creates an inner bond between people – a society, in place of a mere collection of individuals」(Simmel 1978, p.
+「one of the functions that creates an inner bond between people – a society, in place of a mere collection of individuals」(Simmel 1978, p.175).

-175).
 He adds,「Without the general trust that people have in each other, society itself would disintegrate, for very few relationships are based entirely upon what is known with certainty about another person, and very few relationships would endure if trust were not as strong as, or stronger than, rational proof or personal observation」(Simmel 1978, pp. 178–179).
 The functioning of complex societies depends on a multitude of promises, contracts, and arrangements.
 Since「the single individual cannot trace and verify their roots at all,」we must「take them on faith」(Simmel 1950, p.
 313).
 Faithfulness , or loyalty , refers to the feeling of「preservation of the relationship to the other」(1950, p.
 387).

 This need for rules of interaction and trust in complex modern society is clearly demonstrated in Parsons’s proposal that trust is the basis for legitimating power to achieve collective goals and societal integration (Parsons 1963).
 Hechter’s (1983) analysis of group solidarity also advances the rational basis for collectivity.

 Luhmann (1988) further elaborates Parsons’s media theory and his concept of symbolic generalization.
 Trust is seen as one of the generalized media of communication (others being love, money, and power), and as such reduces the complexity of the world faced by the individual actor by providing the capacity for「intersubjective transmission of acts of selection over shorter or longer chains」(Luhmann 1979, p.
 49).
-But Misztal points out that「Luhmann is less forthcoming on the issue of how this function of trust helps to explain the actual formation of trust」
+But Misztal points out that「Luhmann is less forthcoming on the issue of how this function of trust helps to explain the actual formation of trust」(1996, p.

-(1996, p.
 74).

 The explanatory basis for trust, then, is the need in a complex society for individuals to rely on rules that are accepted by many people and that guide both interpersonal and impersonal exchanges – the institutions.
 Without such consensual rules and trust in them, societal func-

-Reputation and Social Capital 149

 tioning would cease.
 But Homans reminds us that「institutions, as explicit rules governing the behavior of many people, are obeyed because rewards other than the primary ones come to be gotten by obeying them, but that these other rewards cannot do the work alone.
 Sooner or later the primary rewards must be provided.
 Institutions do not keep on going forever of their own momentum」(1961, pp. 382–383).
 By primary rewards , of course, Homans is referring to basic individual needs for profits.
 Misztal agreed:「In Parsons’ theory the significance of trust as a single explanatory device is clearly overstated.
 The notion of trust, used as a substitute for familiarity, conformity and symbolic legitimation, does not provide us with an effective instrument with which to analyze social reality」(1996, p.
 72).
 According to Williamson (1985), unless cooperation also serves an egoistic motivation, the practices of cooperation will be unstable.
 This means that a social order based on trust not grounded in self-interest will be unpredictable and unstable; for this reason, trust is not always functional.